Top 5 Java Distributions: A Comprehensive Comparison

 Features

-Oracle JDK is feature-packed, offering robust performance, excellent security, and high scalability.
-It also comes with commercial features like Flight Recorder and Mission Control, which are useful for profiling and monitoring applications.
+Oracle JDK offers strong performance, reliable security, and scalability.
+It includes tools like Flight Recorder and Mission Control for application profiling and monitoring.

 Cost